 - Breakfast cereals

 - Pasta, noodles, vermicelli, couscous

-Gluten can also occur in products in which gluten-containing binders have been used or in which a gluten-containing breadcrumb or spice mixture may have been used.
+Gluten may also be present in products in which gluten-containing binding agents have been used or which may contain a gluten-containing breadcrumb or spice mixture.
 These include:

 - Processed meat, sausages and minced meat

-There are also a number of grains that are naturally gluten-free, but often contain gluten due to cross-contamination.
+There are also a number of cereals that are naturally gluten-free, but often contain gluten due to cross-contamination.
 These include:

 free advice from our dietitians